ltfschoen/jekyll-now/_posts/2016-11-25-Building-Apps-React-Redux-ES6.md

 * Setup navigation
     * Refactor Header into common Header Component
 * Create skills Component and update routes and header
+* Update skills Component with a `constructor` to initialise `state` for form and add markup with `input` fields
+* Add Event functions for form input change events (i.e. `onTitleChange`), that accepts `event` parameter, extracts the target value and sets State `setState`
+* Test Event functionality in browser and check console for errors
+* Add Binding for ES6 Classes (since NOT done automatically) to overcome errors like `Cannot read property 'state' of undefined` by ensuring the `this` context is correct in the `onTiteChange` handler, as the function inherits the `this` context of the caller (i.e. passing the input field `this` context to the `onTiteChange` change handler) instead of `this` being bound to the instance of the Component.
+**Bind to the `this` context of the Component intance in the `constructor` for all Event handling functions**.
+Note: Alternative is to implement the binding in the `render` function, but binding on each render causes a new function to be run on each render, which negatively impacts performance (i.e. DO NOT `<input onChange={this.onTitleChange.bind(this)}`)

 ### IDE
 * Atom - Add packages react, and terminal-plus